Theush2022/Bury-St-Edmunds-Abbey/README.md

 * Colors

-The navigation part of the webiste was kept quite clear and bold by using #161a1d with font on a

-For navigation and footer part of the website the main aim was the big contrast it was the reason why I used #0a0a0a/black on a light background #f5f3f4
+I wanted the webiste to appear both welcoming and gentle with a light grey background #f5f3f4 but with some bold coloring for contrast.
+I used light-red #e5383b underlining the active pages on the navagation menu and for som styling on the sign up page.
+I went for a very dark grey #161a1d for the headers and text.

 * Typography